Working pre-order campaigns into your author marketing plan can definitely help you build buzz.

 And a personalized note goes a long way to communicate the importance of reviewing, I assure you.

 Run a BOGO Offer

 I love running BOGO (Buy One Get One or Buy One Give One) offers because it builds exposure.

-I personally prefer buy one, give one, because when you think about how to market your book you always need to be thinking about drawing in new potential fans.
-So I ask people to pre-order my book, send me the receipt, and a name and email address of friend or colleague I can gift a digital copy to as well.
+I personally prefer buy one, give one, because marketing a book is also about drawing in new potential fans.
+So I ask people to pre-order my book, send me the receipt, and the name and email address of a friend or colleague I can gift a digital copy to as well.